Walter Rouse: Professional career

+Minnesota Vikings

+Rouse was selected in the sixth round with the 177th overall pick in the 2024 NFL draft by the Minnesota Vikings.

+New England Patriots

+On August 30, 2026, the Vikings traded Rouse and a 2027 seventh-round pick to the New England Patriots in exchange for a 2027 sixth-round selection.

 Personal life

 Rouse is the grandson of former NBA player Vic Rouse, who is most famous for hitting the game-winning shot as time expired in the overtime period of the 1963 NCAA championship game.
-He is also the grandson of C. Payne Lucas, who founded Africare, a nonprofit dedicated to improving the quality of life for people in Africa.